ktsouvalis/pdf-toolkit/README.md

 New/modified files that you SHOULD commit:

 - `build.py` — the build helper script.
+- `build_linux.py` — Linux build helper (PyInstaller + tarball packaging).
-- `PDF-Toolkit-GUI.spec` — spec used to build the GUI EXE and embed version info.
+- `PDF-Toolkit-GUI.spec` — spec used to build the GUI and embed version info on Windows.
 - `README.md` — docs for build flags and support policy.
 - `build/VERSION` — if you want the repository to track the current build/version number (recommended for a visible baseline).
 If you prefer to track versions with tags/releases instead, you can avoid committing `build/VERSION` and keep it generated locally or by CI.